 General living expenses won’t be that high, but rental prices is what you need to pay attention to.

-But, again, the surroundings and small towns close to the big cities of Andalusia can offer € 200 a month options worth considering.
+But, again, the surroundings and small towns close to the big cities of Andalusia can offer €300 a month options worth considering.

 How much money do you need to retire in Spain?

-As retirees usually chose living areas that are on the surroundings of the main cities (because there’s more calmness there), you can easily retire with a yearly amount of 20.000€.
+As retirees usually chose living areas that are on the surroundings of the main cities (because there’s more calmness there), you can easily retire with a yearly amount of 28.000.

 Going for a walk in front of the sea, exploring nature, hiking… these are all activities that any retiree can enjoy without spending a dime.

-How much does a meal cost in Spain?
+How much are restaurants in Spain?

-Although for dinner you will not find a menu, for 15-20 euros you can go to a restaurant and enjoy quality food.
+Although for dinner you probably won’t find a set menu, for €15-20 you can go to a restaurant and enjoy quality food.

-If we focus on the fast-food options, you can get a full menu for 6 or 8 euros.
-This makes eating at a local restaurant a much ideal option.
+If we look at the fast-food options, you can get a full menu for €6 or €8.

 Cost of purchasing a property